Ghaust/bagel-restaurant/README.md

 <h2> How does it works ? </h2>

-Use the different scripts :
+Use the different scripts : <br />
-./compile.sh to compile all the classes
+./compile.sh to compile all the classes <br />
-./launch.sh to launch the program
+./launch.sh to launch the program  <br />
-./test.sh if you want to run some tests
+./test.sh if you want to run some tests <br />
-./clear.sh to clear all the .class when you are done
+./clear.sh to clear all the .class when you are done <br />